top of page

 “The adventure of Moana meets the action of Pirates of the Caribbean in ALL THE STARS AND TEETH, a 78,000 word Young Adult Fantasy.”

 Some agents recommend picking at least two comps for your book: one novel and one other media.
 I like this advice, because the novel comp gives the agent an idea of how your book might sell and the media can give them a vibe.
+I'd recommend listing no more than three.

 You might already have an idea for your media choice; perhaps your story was partially inspired by playing Tears of the Kingdom, or it’s got the gritty monster hunting vibes of Supernatural, or it’s about a cozy baking contest like The Great British Bake Off.
 Think outside the box; one of my favourite YA books, Spin the Dawn by Elizabeth Lim, is marketed as “Project Runway meets Mulan,” because it’s about a girl pretending to be a man in order to uphold her family honour and enter a tailoring competition.